fluxninja/aperture/docs/content/introduction.md

   prevent abuse and protect the service from excessive requests by users.
-- **Intelligent Auto Scaling**: Aperture adjusts resource allocation based on demand and performance to ensure that the application can scale up or down as needed, However it is different from traditional auto-scaling as it is based on the policies defined by the user which take multiple factors into consideration.
+- **Intelligent Auto Scaling**: Aperture adjusts resource allocation based on demand and performance to ensure that the application can scale up or down as needed; However it is different from traditional auto-scaling as it is based on the policies defined by the user which take multiple factors into consideration.
 - **Monitoring and telemetry**: Aperture continuously monitors service performance and request attributes using an in-built telemetry system, which enables the agent and controller to make informed decisions about how to handle requests and prioritize workloads.
-- **Quota Scheduling**: It is an important feature of Aperture as it helps manage and allocate quotas for API requests.
+- **Quota Scheduling**: It is an important feature of Aperture, as it helps manage and allocate quotas for API requests.
 This feature enables teams to manage costs effectively and prevent exceeding API rate limits.
 By using quota scheduling, you can ensure that your application stays within the limits of